-We have key intellectual property ("IP") assets, including patents and trade secrets developed based on our technical expertise.
-As of December 10, 2018, we had 8 issued patents and 3 pending patent applications in the United States and one application outside the United States.
+We have key IP assets, including patents and trade secrets developed based on our technical expertise.
+As of May 17, 2019, we had 8 issued patents and 3 pending patent applications in the United States and one application outside the United States.
 The patents cover several areas of a multi-channel system.
 Our currently issued patents expire at various times from December 31, 2029 through February 21, 2034.